isontheline/pro.webssh.net/src/docs/documentation/help/howtos/SSH/use-meta-alt-option-key.md

 ## How to use it[^1] on a physical keyboard?
 1. Launch a SSH connection
-2. Press the "Option" key AND press a key character in order to send the wanted escape sequence
+2. Press "Control" AND "Option" keys AND press a key character in order to send the wanted escape sequence

 [^1]: In order to use this functionality, you must upgrade WebSSH to 16.2